-As you can see, I made the little trough awning low enough to prevent the prevent the chickens from pooping in their feed, but high enough for an adult chicken to comfortably put their head in the trough to get food.
+As you can see, I made the little trough awning low enough to prevent the chickens from pooping in their feed, but high enough for an adult chicken to comfortably put their head in the trough to get food.

 The entire unit can be raised by simply removing the lid and the bottom 1x4.
 Then place the removed 1x4 at the top and replace the lid, Then I would move the trough up to the 1x4 that is acting as the "new" bottom edge of the hopper and add a 2x4 between the studs to act as the new bottom to the feeder.